-Shift maintenance details are provided in section 10-1.
+Shift maintenance details are provided.
 These procedures consist of checks that can be performed by the operator.

 Scheduled Maintenance

 Periodic scheduled maintenance is intended to be performed in a complete maintenance facility by trained mechanics.
 The timely scheduling and completion of these periodic inspections by the maintenance department will determine the length of downtime of a particular machine.